syntevo/docs/src/SmartGit/Manual/GUI/Repository/Clone.md

 Partial Clones are an effective way to reduce the amount of space required by your clone and the time needed to perform the clone.
 They are beneficial if your repository contains large (binary) files that are not interesting.

-#### Note
+> [!NOTE]

-- Partial Clones provide an optimization to reduce the size of local clones, and by definition, they will not clone the entire repository to the local file system.
+> - Partial Clones provide an optimization to reduce the size of local clones, and by definition, they will not clone the entire repository to the local file system.
-  SmartGit will require a connection to the remote repository when any operation relating to the omitted files is attempted.
+>   SmartGit will require a connection to the remote repository when any operation relating to the omitted files is attempted.
-- Not all Git servers support partial clones.
+> - Not all Git servers support partial clones.
-  If you try to **Skip large files** on a server that does not support partial clones, SmartGit will report an error.
+>   If you try to **Skip large files** on a server that does not support partial clones, SmartGit will report an error.

 Once the clone is complete, SmartGit will fetch all required blobs (regardless of size) to perform subsequent Git operations on this clone.
 For example, let's assume that your repository contains a large file named `large`: